fortrabbit/help/docs/craft-3-tune.md

 ```

-To automate this task, we created a little package which triggers `migrate/all` and `project-config/sync` runs every time you push changes.
+To automate this task, we created a little package which triggers `migrate/all` and `project-config/sync` every time you push changes.

 ```bash
 # Install the craft-auto-migrate package